Stirlings to Fitzgerald River

 Some of the farmed areas are so recently cleared they still retain the ability to regrow when tractors and stock are removed.
 While damaging environmental weeds, such as South African lovegrass, are still arriving, they are not yet firmly entrenched.
 And, most importantly, the large areas of remaining bush have only been separated from each other relatively recently, so often contain a near full complement of the species they had before clearing commenced.

 Many areas that have been cleared are proving unprofitable to farm, making it easier to secure and restore substantial connected areas across the Fitz-Stirling without causing significant disruption of the farming community.
-In fact, the extra attention the area is now receiving adds diversity and richness to the area’s social fabric.
+In fact, the extra attention the area is now receiving has added diversity and richness to the area’s social fabric.

 The story so far